createyourpersonalaccount/blog/_posts/2022-10-24-cube-intersection-algorithm.md

 # A simple algorithm

+Scroll to the end of the article for the Python code.

 In this article I outline the derivation of a simple algorithm that checks the intersection of two cubes of general position in space.
 Programmers who are interested only in the algorithm should